Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Introduction

 Among all the above-mentioned control methods, sliding mode control has attracted much attention because of its insensitivity and strong robustness to the disturbances.
-In the present sliding mode algorithms, the super-twisting algorithm is very popular and owns practical application value due to the features of finite-time convergence, strong robustness and solely requiring the information of sliding mode variables\cite{Levant2003}.
-In\cite{Moreno2008}, a fast super-twisting algorithm is proposed to solve the problem that the convergence speed becomes slow when the system states are far away from their equilibrium points existing in \cite{Levant2003}.
+In the present sliding mode algorithms, the super-twisting algorithm is very popular and owns practical application value due to the features of finite-time convergence, strong robustness and solely requiring the information of sliding mode variables \cite{Levant2003}.
+In \cite{Moreno2008}, a fast super-twisting algorithm is proposed to solve the problem that the convergence speed becomes slow when the system states are far away from their equilibrium points existing in \cite{Levant2003}.
 However, the bound of disturbance needing to be known in advance restricts the applications of these super-twisting algorithms.
 To deal with this problem, an adaptive super-twisting algorithm is proposed in \cite{Shtessel2012}, which can adapt to the disturbance of unknown boundary.
-Combining the merits of\cite{Moreno2008} and \cite{Shtessel2012}, an adaptive fast second-order sliding mode control method is proposed in\cite{ASTC2015}.
+Combining the merits of \cite{Moreno2008} and \cite{Shtessel2012}, an adaptive fast second-order sliding mode control method is proposed in \cite{ASTC2015}.
 An observer is also designed in the light of this method, but the output of the proposed observer is not smooth.
 In \cite{2007Smooth}, a smooth second-order sliding mode control is proposed to further alleviate the chattering effect existing in \cite{Levant2003}.
-In \cite{Jiang2018}, a fast smooth second-order sliding mode method is present based on the method of\cite{2007Smooth}.
+In \cite{Jiang2018}, a fast smooth second-order sliding mode method is present based on the method of \cite{2007Smooth}.
 However, this method cannot adapt to the unknown boundary disturbances.
+Considering all the above-mentioned modified super-twisting methods, there is no method that can simultaneously achieve fast finite-time convergence, adaptation to the disturbances and smooth as of now.